-The methodological framework proposes to discuss this following three sub-questions.
+The methodological framework proposes to discuss this following three two sub-questions.

-- 435 Are the biophysical processes that cause the damage taken into account in the model explicitly considered? - Are the biophysical processes that cause the damage implicitly considered identified? - Are the links between biophysical processes and flood parameters clearly defined?
+- Are the biophysical processes that cause the damage taken into account in the model explicitly considered?

-For each component, the table 3 summarises the processes at work in the formation of damage, the major flood parameters involved, whether the process is taken into account considered or not in floodam.agri and if yes, if
+- Are the links between biophysical processes and flood parameters clearly defined?

-440 the estimation is explicit or implicit and how to estimate the consequenceshow it is estimated.
-These processes have been identified based on litterature literature and during the individual interviews.
+For each component, the table 2 summarises the processes at work in the formation of damage, the major flood parameters involved, whether the process is considered or not in floodam.agri and if yes how it is estimated.
+These processes have been identified based on literature and during the individual interviews.